staafl/youtube-bulk-upload-ui/README.md

 I needed something to help me upload my vacation videos and now I'm sharing it with you.

-I also had the bad experience of paying for a similar application, which the developers then broke and then demanded I pay for the new version to continue using it.
+I also had the bad experience of paying for a similar application, which the developers later broke and then demanded I pay for the new version to continue using it.
 Hopefully this will help others avoid this kind of inconvenience.

 ## How to Use